 Wearing and Taking Off Compression Stockings

-- First, slide your hand down to grab the heel with your thumb and forefinger (without a ring).
+- First, take off any rings or bracelets.
+Then, slide your hand inside the sock and grab the heel with your thumb and forefinger.

-- Position the band and massage the product to distribute the compression and pull on the tip of the foot to release the toes.
+- Finally, position the band.
+Make sure to massage out any wrinkles to ensure an even distribution of compression.
+If necessary, pull on the tip of the foot to release the toes.

-- First, grab the bottom by the band or ribbing (for socks) and flip it up to the heel.
+- First, grab the sock by the band and flip it down to the heel.

-- Then place your thumbs under the heel and push down to half of your foot.
+- Then, place your thumbs under the heel and push down so the sock only half covers the foot.

 Wearing and Caring for Compression Stockings